 Many women believe that their hair color is boring.
 The shimmer of reflected light or a deep glow may be missing especially in ash blonde and brown hair.
 It is this playful interaction of hair with different kinds of light, which adds so much magical radiance to it.
 Semi-permanent color treatments can add these playful light effects.

-The Effects of Semi-Permanent Hair Coloring
+The Effects of Semi-Permanent Hair Colors

 Key Facts about Semi-Permanent Hair Colors

 - First determine your own natural hair color.
-Use two identical semi-permanent color applications if your hair is very thick or long
+Use two identical semi-permanent hair color applications if your hair is very thick or long

 - Exposure to the sun, seawater, or a harsh environment may have damaged your hair.
 If this is the case then you should opt for the shorter leave-in times.
 You should test the results on a small strand of hair